JRC1995/auto-tldr/README.md

 print "\nSUMMARY: "
 print summary

 ```

     SUMMARY:

     Autotldr is a bot that uses SMMRY to create a TL ; DR/summary.

+    The scenario in which this bot would create a significantly lazy atmosphere is if the tl ; dr were to be presented parallel to the main submission , in the same way the OP 's tl ; dr is presented right next to the long body of self post.

     It can make sophisticated topics more relevant to mainstream Reddit Sophisticated and important topics are usually accompanied or presented by long detailed articles.